Chernobyl: Photographer documents a quarter-century of decay

 When photographer David McMillan first visited the city of Pripyat in 1994, he expected his movements to be restricted.
 Just eight years prior, a reactor at the nearby Chernobyl Nuclear Power Plant had exploded, forcing a region-wide evacuation and sending radioactive fallout billowing across Europe.

-Yet, the photographer was not only free to roam the 1,000-square-mile Chernobyl Exclusion Zone -- which remains largely uninhabited to this day -- he was able to get within meters of the damaged reactor.
+Yet, the photographer was not only free to roam the 1,000-square-mile Chernobyl Exclusion Zone -- which remains largely uninhabited to this day -- he was able to get within meters of the damaged reactor.d

 "The challenge was finding people who could get me in," he recalled in a phone interview.
 "I didn't know where to go; I was at the mercy of drivers and my interpreter.